lucieyarish/javascriptmas-scrimba/README.md

 - Provide a way to add / remove wishlist items
 - Make each array item an object with the item's name, description and a link to where it can be purchased

+## Day 8: Animated Progress Bar

+- Build a CSS animation of a progress bar filling to 100%.
+The animation should run continuously, with a small pause when the bar is filled 100%
+- The progress bar begins with 1 color, turns to the 2nd color at 50% full, and to the 3rd color when complete
+- Use CSS only